writechoiceorg/rocketlawyer/pages/rocketdocument-embedded-ux.md

 ### Step 4: Display Your Document

 After loading RocketDocument Embedded UX, your interview should be interactive.
 Make sure that the interview loads properly and offers a visual representation of the embedded interface, as shown in the image below.
-At this point, your document will be completely interactive.

 ![RocketDocument Embedded UX](https://rl-cicdv2-apigee-public-prod.apigee.io/files/RocketDocument-Embedded-Mobile.png)